Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

 Iowa Performance Insights

-- The Hawkeyes outscore opponents by 25.2 points per game (scoring 90.3 points per game to rank 10th in college basketball while allowing 65.1 per outing to rank 209th in college basketball) and have a +201 scoring differential overall.
+- The Hawkeyes outscore opponents by 25.2 points per game (scoring 90.3 points per game to rank 10th in college basketball while giving up 65.1 per contest to rank 209th in college basketball) and have a +201 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.